tim-kos/so-zetta-slow/_posts/2013-01-19-command-line-options-in-ruby.md

 I was writing my [WordPress theme generator](http//github.com/agarie/wobbie) last week when I stumbled upon the problem of handling command line arguments. i've seen it in other programs, so I know there are *lots* of libraries for this task.

-But I didn't need something too fancy, as Wobbie is a very simple tool.
-So I used OptionParser.
+But I didn't need something too fancy, as Wobbie is a very simple tool &#151; I used OptionParser.

 <!--more-->